Keyboard shortcuts

 cargo creusot init [<NAME>] [--main]

-Create package in the current directory.
+Create or update package in the current directory.

 Options